 Preparation for Aviation/Advanced Career Employment System Program (PACES)

 PACES is funded through a regional funding collaborative working together to strengthen and expand workforce partnerships.
-The mission of PACES is to create a more accessible and flexible employment and training system to move both unemployed and under-employed workers into high demand and high skill careers in aviation/advanced manufacturing, healthcare and advanced manufacturing industries.
+The mission of PACES is to create a more accessible and flexible employment and training system to move both unemployed and underemployed workers into high demand and high skill careers in aviation, healthcare, and advanced manufacturing industries.
 PACES seeks to assist individuals in the Wichita MSA with the following characteristics:

 - Over 18 years old

 - Unemployed or underemployed

 - Documented barriers to entering training: limited transportation, limited childcare, unfamiliarity with post-secondary education processes, limited literacy skills, limited financial resources, etc.

 - Willingness to attend short- or long-term training programs (up to two years)

 - Willingness to participate in project evaluation, including follow-up evaluation